 Place a toothpick in each peanut butter ball’s center, then dip the ball into the chocolate.
 Cover the peanut butter balls with melted chocolate and leave the tops uncovered to achieve Buckeye’s signature look.

-Place the chocolate-covered balls on the cookie sheet.
+Place the Buckeye balls on the cookie sheet after you dip them in the melted chocolate.

 How do I store Buckeye Balls?

-After the chocolate hardens, the candies can be stored in gift tins or plastic tubs with lids with parchment paper between layers.
+After the chocolate hardens, the candies can be stored in an airtight container.
 I like to store buckeye balls in the refrigerator.

 You Might Also Enjoy These Recipes